pooyavahidi/content/ai/generalization_machine_learning.md

 ![](images/model_selection_and_validation_training_error.png)

+Note: The above image is a simplified representation of the bias-variance tradeoff.
+In practice, these curves may not be as smooth as shown, however, the general idea remains the same.
+The goal is to find a model that cross-validation error is **minimized**.

 **Model Evaluation**:<br>
 [Model Evaluation](model_evaluation_machine_learning.md) involves the methods and metrics (e.g., cross-validation, test accuracy, precision-recall) used to assess the generalization performance and ensure that the model is not overfitting or underfitting.